aka7/alerta-terraform/README.md

 NOTE: if you change ami id, make sure its ubuntu ami for this example to work.

 For ssh to work, do the following.
-symlink or name your private ssh key pem file to my_aws_key.pem, I have the private key in ~/.aws dir.  ( This the private key part of your keypair name you using in ssh_key_name variable above. )
+symlink or name your private ssh key pem file to my_aws_key.pem, I have the private key in ~/.aws dir.  ( This the private key part of your keypair name you're using in ssh_key_name variable above. )

 simplist is to just symlink it.  (or you can update the main.tf to set it to path of your .pem file)